macloo/python-beginners/flask/part5_deploy/README.md

 If your app depends on dynamic activity &mdash; for example, if you are using **Flask-WTF** to process a form &mdash; you will not get a fully functioning app if you freeze it.

-In that case, you will need to run Python on the web server where people are accessing your pages (and NOT freeze the app).
+In that case, you will need to run Python on a web server, where people are accessing your pages (and NOT freeze the app).

 There are ways to do this if you use a cloud service such as [Amazon's AWS](https://aws.amazon.com/) or [Heroku](https://www.heroku.com/), but you don't necessarily need to go that way if you're a student and your app is not going to attract thousands of users.

+### The hosted website solution

 Most hosted web server accounts from companies such as [Reclaim Hosting](https://reclaimhosting.com/) provide **cPanel** &mdash; a set of services that you access from a simple dashboard.

 <img src="../images/setup_python_cpanel.png" alt="Set up Python cPanel icon" width="40%">

 If you find the icon above in the **cPanel** at your hosting provider, you're probably good to go.
 I've written [detailed instructions](http://bit.ly/flask-deploy) for how to install a Python app at Reclaim Hosting, but it's probably the same or very nearly so in any **cPanel** instance.

+### Using Heroku instead

+You can get started on [Heroku](https://www.heroku.com/) for free, and if you find you need more than the free option provides, you can [change your plan](https://www.heroku.com/pricing).

+The example app is the same as the final *students* app in the [templates](../../part3_templates) section of this repo.
+The complete app deployed to Heroku is in the *students-flask-app* folder here.